Optical encoders and LiDAR scanning

 LiDAR optics and encoders

-There are two main types of mirror system found in LiDAR scanning systems, either nodding or polygonal-mirror systems.
+There are two established types of mirror system found in LiDAR scanning systems, either nodding or polygonal-mirror systems.
 Nodding (tilt) mirrors are the most common, although both types use rotary encoders for closed-loop feedback control of the scan pattern.
-In most designs, the rotary encoder is mounted on the mirror shaft alongside an electromagnetic motor capable of tilting the mirror clockwise and counter-clockwise about the tilt axis.
+In most legacy designs, the rotary encoder is mounted on the mirror shaft (gimbal) alongside an electromagnetic motor capable of tilting the mirror clockwise and counter-clockwise about the tilt axis.
 The nodding-mirror tilt axis is responsible for the vertical FOV of the instrument (see Figure 2).
 Panoramic 360° data acquisition is the result of rotating the housing of the LiDAR system about the base.
 Manufacturers increasingly require that these systems rotate at a high rate of speed, beyond 1 000 RPM, in order to increase the resolution and accuracy of 3D images.

 Leading car-mounted LiDAR scanners have a maximum range up to 120 m, and feature an angular resolution of better than ±0.1 degrees.
 Ranging inaccuracy of <2 cm up to a distance of 100 m is typical.